 Buying Bitcoin is not something classified as taxable in this clause.
-However the present value of the token shall be compared to the value when it is sold, and the income generated shall be taxable.
+However, the present value of the token shall be compared to the value when it is sold, and the income generated shall be taxable.

 Even if you buy something else out of Bitcoin, it is still considered taxable.

-Less than a year within which buying and selling is made calls for short term capital gains, while if this period exceeds a year, it is long term capital gains that must be declared in the tax return.
+Less than a year in which buying and selling is made calls for short term capital gains, while if this period exceeds a year, it is long term capital gains that must be declared in the tax return.

 If Bitcoin trades lead to some losses, it will be used to set off capital gains from the balance sheet.